-Chiang Rai, a city with 70,000 inhabitants in Northern Thailand, is one of the country’s most interesting spots to visit.
-It is located about 190 kilometers from Chiang Mai and the city is really worth seeing, which you should definitely plan on a round trip through North Thailand.
-Many travelers are surprised, as both the city and the Chiang Rai province offer a variety of truly beautiful activities and attractions.
-On a trip there are so many amazing things to do in Chiang Rai: You will discover the famous Golden Triangle, explore the unique White Temple, marvel at beautiful green tea plantations, you can do unforgettable trekking tours, or simply visit the best night markets in the country.
+Chiang Rai, a city with 70,000 inhabitants in Northern Thailand, is one of the country’s most interesting places to visit.
+It is located about 190 kilometers from Chiang Mai and is a particularly popular stop that should not be missed on any tour of the North of Thailand.
+Many travelers are surprised because both in the city and in the province of the same name Chiang Rai you can find a variety of incredibly beautiful attractions and activities.
+Among the best things to do in Chiang Rai are certainly a visit to the old town of Chiang Rai, the famous White Temple, the green tea plantations and the unique Golden Triangle.
+In addition, you can go on unforgettable trekking tours or simply taste your way through the best night markets in the country.

 General info about Chiang Rai